chfoo/trandom/README.md

 #### CPP - MinGW-w64 (Optional)

+The library is statically linked in the hxcpp pipeline, so no `dll` needs to be built.
+The following is extra information for those who want to use MingGW instead of Visual Studio.

 If you are having trouble getting hxcpp to use Visual Studio for compilation, you can use MingGW-w64.

 To enable compilation by MinGW, add this to `%HOMEPATH%/.hxcpp_config.xml` under the "VARS" section: